sjhennessy/School_District_Analysis/README.md

 Wright High School	Charter	1800	          $1,049,400.00	$583.00	            83.682222	83.955000	   93.333333	    96.611111	        90.333333

 ### Thomas High School performance
 Thomas High School has a passing math percentage of 67% and a passing reading percentage of 70%.
 The percentage of students passing both math and reading (overall passing percentage) is 65%.
-The numbers are low compared to other schools and Thomas High School has a high spending amount per student ($635/student) compared to per student budgets of the other schools.
+The numbers are low compared to other schools and Thomas High School has a high spending amount per student ($635/student) compared to per student budgets of the other high schools.

 ### Replacement of ninth grade scores
 The loc method was used on the student_data_df to select all the reading and math scores from the 9th grade at Thomas High School and replace them with NaN.
 The code to replace both scores are: